Skip to content

 You don't need to panic.
 You need a plan.
 Here are three practical tools, ranked by what they do best.

-Activated carbon can adsorb many organic compounds including trihalomethanes and is highly effective at removing chlorine.
-A whole-house carbon system addresses DBP exposure at every tap including showers.
+Remove the precursors and residuals.
+Activated carbon adsorbs many organic compounds including trihalomethanes and is highly effective at removing chlorine.
+A whole-house carbon system addresses DBP exposure at every tap — including showers.

-For homes with heavy contamination concerns or those who want RO-quality water at every tap whole-house reverse osmosis is the gold standard.
-If you're disinfecting a private water supply, UV treatment produces no known disinfection byproducts.
+The highest-level protection.
+For homes with heavy contamination concerns or those who want RO-quality water at every tap, whole-house reverse osmosis is the gold standard.
+If you're disinfecting a private supply, UV treatment produces no known disinfection byproducts.

 Whole House vs. Just the Kitchen: Where Should You Treat?